-Parenthesis Choir – Year April 2017 – April 2018 Musical Directors Report
+Parenthesis Choir – Year April 2018 – April 2019 Musical Report

 I present this report with confidence that the choir is continuing to successfully develop and evolve.
 Musically we are improving month by month and this is encouraging new members to join us.
-I look forward to making another positive statement in April 2019.
+I look forward to making another positive statement in April 2020.